ni/webvi-examples/Embed WebVI into Content/Readme.md

   - Open WebApp.gcomp
   - Switch to the **Document** tab
   - Click Build

 # Hosting
 Place the entire contents of the `Embed WebVI into Content` directory within any Web server of your choosing.
-## LabVIEW 2009-2017 Web Server
+## Hosting with LabVIEW 2009-2017 Web Server
 1. Open `C:\Program Files (x86)\National Instruments\Shared\NI WebServer\www`
 2. Copy the `Embed WebVI into Content` directory into the `www` directory
 3. Open a Web Browser and navigate to `http://localhost:8080/Embed%20WebVI%20into%20Content/index.html`

-## Skyline Web Server
+## Hosting with Skyline Web Server
 1. Open `C:\Program Files\National Instruments\Shared\Web Server\htdocs`
 2. Copy the `Embed WebVI into Content` directory into the `htdocs` directory
 3. Open a Web Browser and navigate to `http://localhost/Embed%20WebVI%20into%20Content/index.html`

 ## Published Example
 The fully assembled and hosted Web application can be found at http://webvi-examples.s3.amazonaws.com/.
 TODO: This a placeholder that will be replaced with a github pages URL.

 # Details
 The following describes how the static Web page was built including including how parts of the WebVI are pulled into the page.

 ## The Basic Structure of the Static Page
 This page is structured like many common marketing pages.